Maciej Zieliński (basketball)

 Maciej Zieliński (born 5 January 1971) is a Polish former professional basketball player.
 He is known as one of the all-time greats in Polish basketball.
 He studied in the United States at Providence College.
 With the national team he participated at EuroBasket 1991 and EuroBasket 1997, as the Polish national team finished seventh in both tournaments.
 He played vast majority of his professional career with Śląsk Wrocław, where he became a multiple Polish champion and the Polish Basketball League Most Valuable Player.

+After retiring from basketball, Zieliński went into politics, serving as a member of the Sejm in 2011, and that same year was named president of the Śląsk Wrocław basketball team.